kammitama5/kammitama5.github.io/_posts/2017-6-18-Sunday-June-18th.md

 - I'll also continue with C++, Python and Haskell.
-  And of course, you can't keep me away from Category Theory and LambdaCalculus and all that jazz.
+  And of course, you can't keep me away from Category Theory and Lambda Calculus and all that jazz.

 - I'm thinking of investing in the Data Analysis/ Data Science path afterwards.
 This may be a good path for me.